 If you can’t see the outer rim on the coin, then your tread depth is above the legal minimum.

 If that outer rim is still visible your tyre tread depth could be too low.
 If this happens, it’s important to get them checked by a professional and, if necessary, replaced.

 Make sure that you carry out the 20p tyre test in at least 3 different places along each tyre, as one part might be more worn than another.

 To ensure your tyre tread depth always exceeds the UK legal minimum, consider doing the 20p tyre test at least every month.
 You should also check your tyres before going on any long journey.

 Why is it important to measure my tyre tread depth regularly?

 Your tyre tread is what helps keep you steady on wet roads.
 The tread channels water into the grooves of the tyre, giving you more control on the road.

-If the tread wears down, this becomes less effective, increasing your braking distance and increasing the risk of skidding and aquaplaning.
+Once the tread starts to wear down, its road grip is reduced.
+This increases your braking distance and also the risk of skidding and aquaplaning.

-Some manufacturers recommend that you swap your tyres after the tread goes down to about 3mm, as that’s when its performance starts to drop.
+Some manufacturers recommend that you replace your tyres after the tread goes down to about 3mm, as that’s when its performance starts to drop.